 Over 150 years of British rule came to an end in 1976 when the nation became independent.
 The opening of an international airport, a fierce determination to protect the environment and culture and the unarguable tourist allure of the islands has seen a growth of different industries and a vibrant island nation with a special Seychelles charm.

-Creole, English and French are the official languages of the Seychelles and are widely spoken throughout the island.
+Language - Creole, English and French are the official languages of the Seychelles and are widely spoken throughout the island.
 Guests staying at MAIA will benefit from staff that also speak Russian, German and other languages.

-A valid drivers’ licence is required to drive in the Seychelles, safety belts are mandatory and there are speed limits in place.
+Driving - a valid drivers’ licence is required to drive in the Seychelles, safety belts are mandatory and there are speed limits in place.
 These vary according to area, so we recommend a careful driving style.
 Please keep to the left side of the road.

-The voltage is 240V/50Hz and the sockets in all rooms at MAIA are three-pin British standard.
+Electricity - the voltage is 240V/50Hz and the sockets in all rooms at MAIA are three-pin British standard.
 Your butler will ensure you have any adapters you may need.